micheles/papers/PITCHME.md

 **Output formats we are using**

 - XML / NRML: we are removing it
-- CSV: good
+- CSV with pre-header: we are using it more and more
-- HDF5: sometimes
+- HDF5: used sometimes
 - NPZ: by necessity

++++?image=hazard_outputs.png

 +++